 William Jurayj

-I am a PhD student at Johns Hopkins University, advised by Benjamin Van Durme.
+I am a PhD student at Johns Hopkins University, advised by Benjamin Van Durme, and an applied scientist intern at Amazon AGI working with Sapana Chaudhary.
 My research is centered on methods to help imperfect AI systems earn human trust.
-Recently, I’ve focused on making language models more effective at reasoning about and conveying their uncertainty.
-I’m also interested in the interpretability offered by symbolic reasoning systems and in techniques for adaptation to low-resource, high-stakes domains.
+Recently, I’ve focused on making language models more effective at reasoning about and conveying their uncertainty, and at following complex rules and constraints faithfully.

 Some questions that are currently on my mind: